-Remove Acne Medicine Stains from Carpet and Upholstery
+How to Remove Acne Medicine Stains From Carpet and Upholstery

-The biggest issue with acne medication stains on a carpet is the bleaching, especially on dark colored carpets.
+The biggest issue with acne medication stains on a carpet is the bleaching action, especially on dark colored carpets.
 It is very important to act as quickly as possible.

 Use a dull knife, spoon or spatula to lift any cream or ointment solids directly up out of the fibers.
 Do not wipe with a cloth because that will push the ointment deeper into the fibers.
 If the medication is a liquid, blot up as much moisture as possible with a paper towel.

 Mix a solution of one teaspoon liquid dishwashing soap and one-fourth cup distilled white vinegar with one cup very warm water.
 Dip a soft-bristled brush into the solution and apply liberally to the stained area.
-Work it in and allow it to work on the stain for at least five minutes.
+Work in the solution and allow it to work on the stain for at least five minutes.

 Blot away the solution with a dry, white paper towel or cloth.
 Next, flood the area with plain water and then blot dry.
 It is important to do this rinsing step because the soap can attract additional soil.
 Allow the area to air dry away from direct heat or sunlight.
 Vacuum to lift the carpet pile.

 The same steps can be used to clean upholstery, but try not to overwet the fabric.
 Excess moisture can cause problems with the cushion fillings.
-If the fabric is silk or vintage, treat as a dry clean only fabric and consult an upholstery cleaning professional or if you need more stain removal tips.
+If the fabric is silk or vintage, treat as a dry clean only fabric and consult an upholstery cleaning professional if you need more stain removal tips.

 Preventing Acne Medicine Stains on Fabrics